chaarlee/skills-s09-special-edition-2025-hu/session-03/README.md

 A database schema is also provided for you, and a MySQL instance is also available for you to use.

+**Your application must run on port 8989 and also make sure to allow all domain names to access your service (e.g.: 0.0.0.0:8989)**

 ## Database

 <<< include image >>>